One of the main challenges of genealogical research is finding just where to look for one's ancestores.

 Interactive Maps of Mexico "Un mosaico de mapas para explorar y descubrir" En México, prácticamente todos los sectores de la Administración Pública Federal (APF) cuentan con unidades productoras de información geográfica; lo mismo ocurre en el ámbito de las entidades federativas y los municipios.

-Digital maps of Mexico A second recoruce for maps of Mexico.
+Digital maps of Mexico A second resource for maps of Mexico.

 WITH U.S.CITIESGALORE2 you can: Quickly find 303,000 U.S. cities, towns, townships and counties.
 Copy and paste results into your genealogy program. (commercial software)